shah-zeb-naveed/customer-classification-deep-learning/README.md

-The main script is ./modules/interview_test_final.py for which the following options must be specified:

 CLI argument/s:
 -n or --model_name: The name of the classifer to be used.
 Currently, RandomForestClassifier and NN are supported.
 SVC has not yet been tested/tuned properly.